 As you can see from the trend lines, search demand for ‘e-learning’ has been in general decline while demand for ‘elearning’ and ‘e learning’ have both seen a considerable rise.

 This is largely attributable to the rise in mobile searches over the same period and the fact that locating that hyphen on your phone is an unnecessary faff.

-Already becoming close to unbiquitous up to 2019, eLearning in 2021 is seen as a given for any education and training to take place in the midst of the Covid-19 coronavirus pandemic that has disrupted every area of life.
+Already becoming close to unbiquitous for modern education and training, eLearning in 2023 can be taken as a given for modern education and the remote of hybrid workplace in the aftermath of the Covid-19 coronavirus pandemic that has disrupted every area of life.

 Online learning is now a huge sector, and it’s not hard to see why…